Elizabeth Pich and Stefanie Sargnagel, moderated by Katharina Serles

 Elizabeth Pich

 Elizabeth Pich is a German-American comics author.
-Her comic series Fungirl and War and Peas provide weekly entertainment for millions of readers worldwide.
-Her books are published in English, French, Italian, Spanish and German, and her clients include Bloomberg, New York Times, Square Enix and Hallmark.
-Her current book Fungirl was published in March 2024 in German by Edition Moderne.
-Fungirl was nominated for Prix Bédelys, the 2023 Lucca Comic Award and the 2024 Max und Moritz Prize.
+She is the author of Fungirl and co-author of War and Peas.
+Her books are published in English, French, Italian, Spanish and German.
+Her latest book Fungirl Forever was published in March 2026 in German by Edition Moderne.
 Pich lives and works in Saarbrücken (DE).

 Website